kaden175ck/kaden175ck.github.io/_posts/2024-03-03-regx-dfa-nfa.md

 This explanation steps through the composition and interpretation of each language operation based on the initial sets \(A\) and \(B\).
 Each step builds on the understanding of how operations like concatenation, union, and the Kleene Star affect the formation of new languages from the original sets.

-To decide if each statement is true for every language \(A\), let's examine them one by one.

 ### 1. \(A^* = (A^*)^*\)

 The Kleene Star operation (\(*\)) on a language \(A\) results in a language that includes all possible strings of zero or more concatenations of strings from \(A\), including the empty string \(\lambda\).
 Therefore, \(A^*\) includes \(\lambda\), all strings in \(A\), all strings formed by concatenating one or more strings from \(A\), and so on.